JDay2/JDay2/README.md

 ### Hello! :smiley:
 My name is Jacob Day, and I am a computer science student at High Point University.

-I am looking for an internship or an entry-level position in a CS related field.
+I am looking for an entry-level position in a CS related field.

 Some of my projects that I am proud of: